Business Purchase Loans: Learn How Acquisition Finance Works

 There are a number of ways to fund a business acquisition.
 Secured loans, unsecured loans, commercial mortgages, asset finance and invoice finance, are some of the most popular methods and are what we cover in this guide.

-Note that our guide will focus on business acquisition finance, i.e. debt instruments for financing an acquisition.
-There are various other ways to raise the capital to acquire a business, such as equity finance – the process of raising capital by finding an investor or investors willing to provide capital in exchange for shares in the business – and whilst we’ll touch on these briefly, this is not our focus.
+Note that our guide focuses on business acquisition finance, i.e. debt instruments for financing an acquisition.
+There are other ways to raise the capital to acquire a business, such as equity finance, and whilst we’ll touch on this briefly, it is not our focus.

 Secured Loans to Buy a Business

 Secured loans are perhaps your cheapest option for business acquisition finance.
 For most small business owners though, it means using the equity in their own personal home to secure the loan.